Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Front of Nicholas Flamel's house, one of the hidden gems in Paris France

-Built in a Spanish-Moorish style, the Great Mosque of Paris is not only a beautiful place to visit in the city, it’s a place with plenty to do: want to visit a hammam, check out a library, or sip a mint tea?
+Built in a Spanish-Moorish style, the Grand Mosque of Paris is not only a beautiful place to visit in the city, but it’s also a place with plenty to do!

 READ NEXT